 The Indian Test Facility is integrated into a wider landscape of domestic research on neutral beams in India.
 Indian scientists and engineers have a long-standing collaboration with IPP Garching, home to the BATMAN radio-frequency negative ion source.
 The ROBIN source (Replica of BATMAN in India) was installed at IPR in Ahmedabad and has been an important training ground for Indian scientists and engineers.
 ITER India also participates in SPIDER alongside Europe and Japan by providing some hardware and operational personnel.

-"This additional effort and additional resources allocated to the diagnostic neutral beam by ITER India are greatly appreciated," says Beatrix Schunke, senior technical officer at the ITER Organization and responsible on the ITER side for the DNB.
+"This additional effort and additional resources allocated to the diagnostic neutral beam by ITER India are greatly appreciated," says Beatrix Schunke, senior technical officer at the ITER Organization and responsible on the ITER side for the diagnostic neutral beam.
 "The specifications for the diagnostic neutral beam are highly demanding.
-The Indian Test Facility is a voluntary contribution that shows a great commitment to the success of the ITER DNB program."
+The Indian Test Facility is a voluntary contribution that shows a great commitment to the success of the ITER diagnostic neutral beam program."

-Although ITER's heating and diagnostic neutral beam injectors were designed to share many mechanical engineering traits in order to limit the number of overall components, the DNB is not a perfect replica of the HNB.
-The DNB will operate at a higher level of current (60 A as opposed to 40 A) and the specifications for DNB beam optics—no more than 7 mrad of divergence along a trajectory of 20.67 metres—are also much more stringent.
+Although ITER's heating and diagnostic neutral beam injectors were designed to share many mechanical engineering traits in order to limit the number of overall components, the diagnostic neutral beam is not a perfect replica of the heating neutral beam.
+The diagnostic neutral beam will operate at a higher level of current (60 A as opposed to 40 A) and the specifications for beam optics—no more than 7 mrad of divergence along a trajectory of 20.67 metres—are also much more stringent.

 "It's a challenge to get the ion optics right across a large distance," explains Beatrix.
 "As the beam leaves the accelerator, instead of staying parallel it tends to widen.
 With the longest transport length of any test bed, the Indian facility will be a unique testing ground for 'far field' optics."